sqfmi/badgy/README.md

 ## Compiling examples
 The readme files within the example directories contain specific library and version information for that example.
 At a minimum though you should consider installing the following libraries as they are very useful and/or necessary for any real functionality.

-1. GxEPD library: you can find the repo [here] (https://github.com/ZinggJM/GxEPD)).
+1. GxEPD library: you can find the repo [here](https://github.com/ZinggJM/GxEPD).
-2. AdaFruit GFX library: installation instructions available [here](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview)).
+2. AdaFruit GFX library: installation instructions available [here](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
-3. WifiManager library: you can find the repo [here] (https://github.com/tzapu/WiFiManager)).
+3. WifiManager library: you can find the repo [here](https://github.com/tzapu/WiFiManager).
 You can also find this in the Library Manager under 'WiFiManager by tzapu'.
-4. Time library: you can find the repo [here] (https://github.com/PaulStoffregen/Time)).
+4. Time library: you can find the repo [here](https://github.com/PaulStoffregen/Time).
-5. ArduinoJson library: you can find the repo [here] (https://github.com/bblanchon/ArduinoJson)).
+5. ArduinoJson library: you can find the repo [here](https://github.com/bblanchon/ArduinoJson).
 You can also find this in the Library Manager under 'ArduinoJson by Benoit Blanchon'.
 Make sure that you install a 5.x version since some of the examples require that.